“A miss,” bawled Wanda.

 I wish I'd spoken to Kitty more, about her memories, about the East London of my childhood.
 But I didn't.
 L. P. Hartley opened his novel 'The Go-Between' with: "The past is a foreign country; they do things differently there."

-In March last year, I crossed a line; I had a commissioned feature printed by The Guardian - Last of the Line - an intimate piece about my relationship with my late brother, David, and reflections on life without him.
+In March 2008, I crossed a line.
+My commissioned feature, Last of the Line - an intimate piece about my relationship with my late brother, David, and reflections on life without him - was published in The Guardian.

-I'd pitched the original idea six months previously, but a combination of moving editors and the email Bermuda Triangle added to the delay.
+I'd pitched the original idea six months earlier, but a combination of moving editors and the email Bermuda Triangle added to the delay.
 It was an interesting process, start to finish.
 Part of you feels like you are selling off the family silver at best, or whoring your soul at worst.
+Another part of you feels as if the world will judge you.

-Above all, I wanted to tell some of David's story and the amazing way he dealt with the cancer that claimed him.
-But the ambitious writer in me also wanted to produce something intensely personal and meaningful.
-To see whether I could translate my experience to another person, a nameless reader who might understand it and feel it.
-In short, to see whether I could cut it as a writer.
+However, I wanted to tell some of David's story and the amazing way he dealt with the cancer that claimed him.
+The ambitious writer in me also wanted to produce something intensely personal and yet meaningful to ther people.
+To see whether I could translate my experience so that a nameless reader might understand it and feel it.
+In short, to see whether I could cut it as a 'proper' writer.

 Unsurprisingly, it was a challenging piece to write, to accurately portray David's character and our interactions without overdramatising or diminishing them.
 I carefully prepared the ground with friends and family who knew him well.
 People were generally supportive although there was some unexpected fallout much later on.

-What really made it all worthwhile though was the letter I received from a newspaper reader, about the sudden death of his own brother, unlike the 9 years I had to get used to being without David.
-When I read that letter it was a sobering moment, to realise both the power of the written word and its ability to touch strangers.
+What made it all worthwhile was a letter I received from a newspaper reader, about the sudden death of his own brother, unlike the nine years I had to get used to being without David.
+When I read that letter it was a sobering moment, to realise both the power of the written word and its ability to bridge the gap between strangers.
 This is what real writing is about - not fame or fortune or books on shelves - connecting with people.
-I should add though that the feature paid well.
+Although it has to be said that it paid well.

-It affected the way I write fiction too.
+Writing that piece changed how I write fiction.
 I'm less afraid now to draw directly on personal experiences or incorporare aspects of a person or memory.
 I don't know if it makes my writing any more powerful but I feel liberated as a writer.

 http://www.guardian.co.uk/lifeandstyle/2008/mar/15/familyandrelationships.family1

 Objectively, it's an okay piece.
 A little hammy, here and there, and I still cringe at the ending.
-In my defence, I didn't get to do a second edit - the first time the new editor contacted me was a week or so before publication.
+In my defence, I wrote to their requirements and I wasn't afforded an edit - the first time the new editor contacted me was very close to publication.

-Sometimes I get despondent, more often just peeved.
+Sometimes I get despondent; more often, just peeved.
 But part of me takes a secret delight in it.
 Because, in order to get this many rejections, I must be making a hell of a lot of submissions.
-I watch myself, to see what he'll do next when the standard rejection letter arrives or when nothing comes back at all.
+I watch myself, to see what he'll do next when the standard rejection letter arrives or when nothing comes back at all after months of wondering.
 And if, despite all that, I still write something new or edit something old, and whizz it off to a new prospect, I smile a little.
 I know I've got it bad.
 And that's good.

 Fair weather writers are ten a penny.
 Any time I hear someone say "I've often thought about writing something..."
 I change the subject - they're a lost cause.
 For hardcore writers - even the not so literary ones like me - writing is an itch, an obsession, maybe even a religion.
 It shapes how you see the world and how you see your own life.
 It makes you pay attention.

-So with that in mind, I present a failure list - comedy writing this time - and all of them hard won.
+So with that in mind, I present a comedy writing failure list - and all of them hard won.
 Or rather, hard lost.
 Some wrote back nicely, others left me hanging.

 C5's Swinging, C4 Bremner, Bird & Fortune, News Huddlines, The Now Show, Watson's Wind-Up, Newsjack, Jimmy Carr, Lead Balloon, The Comedy Unit, Glasgow, Shoot The Writer, The Last Laugh, For Training Purposes Only, Work supplement in The Guardian, BBC Writersroom x 3, C4 Comedy Lab, Parsons and Naylor, The First Post, Private Eye, Readers' Digest, Jonathan Ross, Graham Norton.